Ickworth Monument walk, near Bury St. Edmunds, Suffolk

 At the end of the field (with spectacular views of the Rotunda to the right), keep right, still following the red marker posts.
 Now look out for the monument in the field to your left (8a on the map).
 When you get to the stile, cross into the field and walk across to it.

-The monument was erected in 1817 by the people of Derry as a memorial to Frederick Hervey, the 4th Earl of Bristol, who was also the Bishop of Derry and creator of Ickworth House.
+The monument was erected in 1817 by the people of Derry as a memorial to Frederick Hervey, (known as the Earl Bishop) the 4th Earl of Bristol, who was also the Bishop of Derry and creator of Ickworth House.
 His remains are buried in St Mary's, the Ickworth family church.

 From the monument, return to the stile and turn left back on to the red-posted muddy path and follow for quite a long way.
-As you cross Chevington field plantation, you might be able to see to your left, Chevington church in the distance.
+As you cross Chevington field plantation, you might be able to see Chevington church to your left in the distance.
 Now follow the path to the gate where it meets the road.
-Turn right and follow the path past Stoneyhill Wood on your left and Downter's Wood on your right.
+Turn right and follow the path past Stoney Hill Wood on your left and Downter's Wood on your right.